Grant-Archibald-MS/powerfuldev-testing/learning/08-simulating-connector.md

 ## Understanding the Test Plan

 The test plan for the connector sample includes a section that simulates the MSN Weather connector.
-This is defined in the `onTestCaseStart` block of the `testPlan.fx.yaml` file.
+This is defined in the `onTestSuiteStart` block of the `testPlan.fx.yaml` file.
+By using this value we can ensure that the expected simulation is applied before the test cases is loaded.

 ### Test Plan Configuration